ThibautPlg/Discord-LEGO-Bot/README.md

 - `!bs [SET NUMBER]`  to show a link to Brickset about the provided set number
 - `!bl [SET NUMBER]`  to show a BrickLink link to the searched set number
 - `!review [SET NUMBER]`  to have infos about the requested set (rating, reviews...)
 - `!help`  to display this message...
-Not that useful if you're reading this tho.
+Not that useful if you're reading this tho
+- `!inviteLegBot`  to get an invitation link
-- `!credits`  to show dev credits";
+- `!credits`  to show dev credits

 ## Credits :
 - Rebrickable API : https://rebrickable.com/api/
 - Brick Insight public API : https://brickinsights.com/